What are my rights under the Military Lending Act?

 - No prepayment penalty.
 A creditor can’t charge a penalty if you pay back part – or all – of the loan early.

-Contact your local Judge Advocate General’s (JAG) office to learn more about lending restrictions.
-You can use the JAG Legal Assistance Office locator to find help.
+Tip: If you have an issue with a consumer loan, you can visit the JAG Legal Assistance Office locator to find help.
 You can also ask your installation financial readiness office for information.